rabbitstack/fibratus/docs/filters/operators.md

    $ fibratus run ps.comm contains 'Windows Tasks'
    ```

-#### icontains

-`icontains` is the case-insensitive variant of the `contains` operator.

-#### startswith
+### startswith, istartswith

 `startswith` checks whether a string field starts with a specified prefix.
-This operator works on both simple string values and lists of strings.
+This operator works on both simple string values and lists of strings. `istartswith` is the case-insensitive variant of the `startswith` operator.

 - **Example**